codecrafters-io/build-your-own-shell/stage_descriptions/base-07-mg5.md

 ### The PATH Environment Variable

-[PATH](https://en.wikipedia.org/wiki/PATH_(variable)) is an environment variable that specifies a set of directories where executable programs are located.
+The [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) environment variable specifies a list of directories where the shell should look for executable programs.

 For example, if the PATH is set to `/dir1:/dir2:/dir3`, the shell would search for executables in `/dir1`, then `/dir2`, and finally `/dir3`, in that order.